majouve/FLAME/README.txt

 is.cf.end.year.same = c(TRUE, FALSE)

-Then, it also produces to difference lists:
+Then, it also produces to difference lists: start.date.dif = c(0, 882)
-13293
-start.date.dif = c(0, 882)
-end.date.dife = c(0, FALSE)

-9239
-start.date.dif = c(0, -65)
-end.date.dife = c(0, FALSE)
+end.date.dife = c(0, -65)

 NOTE: Alternative outputs are:
-NA: This occurs when the central coin find has NA for the start year or the end year NA as the component of a list (ex. c(97, NA)): This occurs when one of the radius years has an NA listed for the start year or end year
+NA: This occurs when the central coin find has NA for the start year or the end year NA as the component of a list (ex. c(0, 97, NA)): This occurs when one of the radius years has an NA listed for the start year or end year

 ###(SEVEN) Cut out Finds with Nothing in the Radius
 In the Cut_CoinFinds dataframe (main dataframe where all the columns have been added), there are many coin finds with nothing in their radius.
-I strip these from the data set, saving the smaller data set into TEST_CoinFinds.
+I subset these from the data set, saving the smaller data set of coins with possible duplicates into TEST_CoinFinds.
 This has ~2,000 cfs.

+The coin finds that have no geographical matches are also saved into a dataframe.
+This dataframe can be inputted into the program so that these coin finds are disconsidered when the program is run in the future.

 ###(EIGHT) Create Cluster IDs
 Then I created a cluster ID for each geographical cluster.
 It is composed of the cfIDs in the cluster seperated by ".".
 For our example, the cluster ID would be 13293.9239

 ###(NINE & TEN & ELEVEN) Create Cluster Comparison Data Frame (FULL_clusters)
-Now, I created a new data frame with new metrics to help make comparisons between the clusters better:
+Now, I created a new data frame (FULL_clusters) with new metrics to help make comparisons between the clusters better.
+I include the following information in this data frame:

+*cfID, name (long name assigned to find), author (person who inputted the find) *cluster ID
+*radius = the radius the geographical cluster is in (set to 1 for all)

+After this indentifying material, I cycle through the same three types of columns for each metric:
+*total.gold/silver/bronze/lead
+*start/end.year
+*excav.start/end.year

+I have columns for three metric:
+*I list the value itself (ex. total.gold, excavation start year)

+*avg.X.dif = sum(central find - each radius find)
+ex. avg.bronze.dif = (0-86)/(2-1) =  -86
+NOTE = the bronze difference list is c(0, -86).
+By subtracting one from the denominator, we don't consider the 0 from 13293 being subtracted from itself.

+*percent.X.same = percent of the values in the TRUE/FALSE list that are TRUE (excluding the value that is true because the central coin find is compared to itself) ex.
+For avg.bronze.dif of 13293 = (1/(2-1)) = 0%
+NOTE = the bronze TRUE/FALSE list is c(TRUE,FALSE).
+By subtracting one from the denominator, we don't consider the TRUE from 13293 being compared to itself.

 ###(TWELVE) Match Score
 Then I create the match score to help us prioritize which coin clusters to compare for duplicates first.

-Input:
--CoinFinds
--CoinGroups
--Coin_Info = contains information on the type of metal that corresponds to each denomination -disconsidered = any coin finds that are definetly not duplicates.
-This portion of the code is currently commented out
-#######

-Which coin finds/coin groups are not tested to see if they are duplicates:
-- If any cf_num_coins_found==NA or 0 after an attempt is made to reconstruct this number with Coin Group info.
-- cg_num_coins_found==NA or 0 after an attempt is made to reconstruct this number with Coin Group info.
-- Coin Groups where metal == NA

-#########
-Output: This program creates four output spread sheets:

-Possible_Duplicates.xlsx
-- this data frame contains all location clusters (length = 1,200)

-cfID = coin find ID of central coin find name = name of central coin find clusterID = all the IDs of the coin finds in a cluster seperated by periods radius = size of radius in km percent.num.coins.same = percent of coin finds in a cluster that have the same amount of coins as the central ID (+/- 5) avg.coin.num.dif = average(number of coins of central cf - number of coins in each

-*All other percent and average columns follow the same idea* is.gold/bronze/silver.zero = Some of the metals (esp gold and silver) will be absent from many coin finds.
-This means that coins finds with an equal amount of gold coins, for example, will look the same in the spread sheet (percent.gold.same = 0 and avg.gold.dif = 0) as coin finds all with gold zero coins.
-I added this column that will be TRUE when all coins in a cf cluster have zero of one type of metal and that will be FALSE otherwise. how.many.matches = this counts how many attributes have a percent match > 0
+The match score will use the metrics calculated in the FULL_clusters data frame.
+In the final output data frame, the match score will be used to sort coin finds that are the most likely to be duplicates to the top.